 The figures in the crèche were built by first erecting wooden frames for their bodies.
 Then, their hands, feet, and faces were modeled from clay and covered with papier-mâché.
 Clothing for the figures was designed and sewed by Pittsburgh-area religious women, according to the Vatican tradition.

 When to Visit

-The Pittsburgh Creche is open to the public 24 hours a day at U.S. Steel Plaza in downtown Pittsburgh.
-It opens every year on Pittsburgh's Light Up Night, which in 2017 is on Nov.
-17, and remains open until every year until Epiphany, Jan.
-6. More than a quarter of a million visitors view the nativity scene every year during the holiday season.
-Local musicians and choruses often perform inspirational Christmas music for visitors.
-The goal of this community project is to preserve the true meaning of Christmas, as well as to inspire those who visit the nativity scene to help others, says the Catholic Diocese of Pittsburgh.
+The Pittsburgh Creche is open to the public 24 hours a day at U.S. Steel Plaza.
+It opens every year on Pittsburgh's Comcast Light Up Night, which on Nov.
+18, 2018, and remains open until Epiphany on Jan.
+6, 2019.
+Local musicians and choruses often perform inspirational Christmas music for visitors at the nativity scene.